helios-network/helios-core/helios-chain/modules/peggy/spec/04_messages.md

 	Orchestrator   string
 }
 ```
 Deposit claims represent a `SendToCosmosEvent` emitted by the Peggy contract.
-After 2/3 of the validators confirm a deposit claim,  the representative tokens will be issued to the specified `CosmosReceiver` Injective Chain account.
+After 2/3 of the validators confirm a deposit claim,  the representative tokens will be issued to the specified `CosmosReceiver` Helios Chain account.

 ### WithdrawClaim